 The General Assembly passed the North Carolina Guaranteed Admission Program (NC GAP) with a core intent to improve baccalaureate degree graduation rates and, via students finishing in shorter timeframes, to reduce student debt accumulated in pursuing the degree.
 The UNC System shares these goals, and recent data reflect significant progress.
-Within the last five years, UNC System student graduation rates have improved more than five percentage points in the four-year graduation rate and three percentage points in the six-year graduation rate.
-Some recent policy innovations may have helped, but their full impact may still not be seen for a few years given recent implementation (e.g., 2014).
+Enrollment at UNC institutions continues to grow, and 15 of 16 UNC institution's actual enrollment rates met or exceeded the projected enrollment rates.
+Even with the larger and growing number of students, within the last five years UNC System student graduation rates have improved more than five percentage points in the four-year graduation rate and three percentage points in the six-year graduation rate.
+Some recent policy innovations may have helped, but their full impact may still not be seen for a few years given recent implementation (e.g., 2014/2015).
 UNC students best the national graduation rates by almost 10 percentage points (or 17% higher) than the national average.
 Additionally, UNC students who do not meet the four-year graduation mark, tend to do so very soon thereafter.
 On average, students earn their UNC degrees in just more than four years--usually taking only one additional semester or summer term to complete their degree, and not another full year or more.2